-The children will be given opportunities to develop and build upon their speaking and listening skills through independent and adult led activities.
-These activities will develop the children’s understanding of following instructions and using ‘how’ and ‘why’ questions that relate to our stories, topics and experiences.
+The children will be given opportunities to develop and build upon their speaking and listening skills through independent and adult led activities throughout each day.
+These activities will develop the children’s understanding, for example following instructions and asking and answering ‘how’ and ‘why’ questions relating to our discussions, the books we read and our topics.

 Specific Areas of Learning

 The specific areas provide the range of experiences and opportunities for children to broaden their knowledge and skills.

 We follow the Letters and Sounds Scheme; your child will be participating in daily class phonics sessions as well as small group and individual sessions.

 Further information will be provided throughout the term by your child’s teacher regarding the learning, targets for your child and ways for you to support your child at home.
 Supporting information such as videos and tutorials will be available via Tapestry.

 This term the children will enjoy exploring the topic of ‘traditional fairytales’ where they will learn repeated refrains, character descriptions, role-play the stories and explore alternative endings.

 We will be matching, ordering and selecting the correct numbers in a range of activities to help the children to understand and use numbers in everyday situations.

 We will begin to explore and record the concepts of addition and subtraction and number doubles.
 Shape, space and measure will be investigated and explored in our environment through this the children will experience learning concepts such as shape, size, weight, capacity, position, distance and time.

 This area of development involves guiding children to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment.
 This will be promoted through the topic of ‘Marvelous Me’ and exploring the outside environment as the seasons change.